Bugs2229/9.23.25_class7/README2.md

 ## Create Terraform file
 *Launch Git Bash and navigate to the local Terraform folder and create folder 2025oct25.
 (NO CAPITAL LETTERS, NO SPACES AND DO NOT SAVE IT TO ONE DRIVE.)
 1. Command: `mkdir 2025oct25`
-*Create a terreform authentication file in the newly created directory, verify that the file is empty and then code fron the 0-auth,tf file in forted GithHub repository.
+*Create a terreform authentication file in the newly created directory.Verify that the file is empty and then code fron the 0-auth,tf file in forted GithHub repository.
 1. Command: `touch 0-auth.tf`
 2. Command: `cat 0-auth.tf`  (this command is to verify that the file is empty)
 3. Command: `code .` (this command opens VS code)